hyaghini/Kalman_Filter/README.md

 ###UnitTest:
 A Googletest was designed to test the class members of the Kalman filter.
 There are several options to test the private members of the class.

-A brief discussion about these methods can be found [here](PrivateMemberTest.md).
+A brief discussion about these methods can be found [Comparing Methods for Accessing Private Class Members](PrivateMemberTest.md) page.